Camelia Ceasar: A.C. Milan

+A.S.
+Roma

 In Rome, Ceasar was faced with the familiar challenge of deposing an Italy international goalkeeper from the team's first eleven.
 Ceasar shared game time with Roma's favoured goalkeeper and vice-captain Rosalia Pipitone, meaning Ceasar racked up a total 13 league appearances for Roma in the 2019–20 season.
 Nonetheless, Ceasar used her game time to pull out yet more notable penalty saves including one against Fiorentina in January 2020 that helped Roma win a point against their Serie A rivals.
 Ceasar also finished that season openly declaring that she had "rediscovered" her supportive environment at Roma, suggesting she was happy to keep playing for the club.
 Both Roma and Ceasar confirmed the sentiment the following year with Ceasar signing a contract extension in April 2021.

 In her second season with Roma, Ceasar was challenged for the goalkeeper's spot by Italian international keeper Rachele Baldi and Ceasar was once again limited to 13 league appearances in the 2020–21 season but delivered a better clean-sheet percentage than Baldi over the course of the league campaign.
 Above all, Ceasar sealed her reputation as an expert at saving penalties when she helped Roma win the 2021 Coppa Italia final against Ceasar's former club AC Milan in a penalty shootout.

 Ceasar would save two penalties in the shootout, and took the competition sponsor TIMVision's MVP award for the Coppa Italia final.
 Ceasar followed that up by winning the Italian Football Players' Association Female Player of the Month award in May 2021.